JetBrains/kotlin-web-site/pages/docs/reference/type-safe-builders.md

 ```
 </div>

-So, what the prefix `+` does here is it wraps a string into an instance of `TextElement` and adds it to the `children` collection,
+So, what the prefix `+` does here is wrapping a string into an instance of `TextElement` and adding it to the `children` collection,
 so that it becomes a proper part of the tag tree.

 All this is defined in a package `com.example.html` that is imported at the top of the builder example above.